Ken Parry

-Ken Parry (20 June 1930 – 5 December 2007), was an English actor, born in Wigan, Lancashire.
+Kenneth Parry (20 June 1930 – 5 December 2007) was an English actor, born in Wigan, Lancashire.
 Bald, portly and cherubic, Parry portrayed mainly comic character parts in a number of films, but was more prolific on television, in such series as The Army Game, The Avengers, The Baron, The Newcomers, Dixon of Dock Green, Nearest and Dearest, Love Thy Neighbour, Z-Cars, The Sweeney, Coronation Street, Hazell and Children's Ward.